docker/compose/docs/cli.md

 By default, linked services will be started, unless they are already running.

-One-off commands are started in new containers with the same condocker-compose as a normal container for that service, so volumes, links, etc will all be created as expected.
+One-off commands are started in new containers with the same configuration as a normal container for that service, so volumes, links, etc will all be created as expected.
 The only thing different to a normal container is the command will be overridden with the one specified and by default no ports will be created in case they collide.

 Links are also created between one-off commands and the other containers for that service so you can do stuff like this: